ITDependsQ42022/Hey-Blue/Functional Decision Records/ADR-IM/ADR-011 We will store minimal PII.md

+status: accepted
+date: 2022-11-08
+deciders: Shari, Kavya, Uma

 # ADR-IM-001 We will store minimal PII
-status: draft
-date: 2022-11-08
-deciders: Shari

 ## Context and Problem Statement

 The interaction management system requires a member of the community and an officer to interact.

 As such the profile manager will need to identify the users as a member or an officer.
 However the privacy and identification of individuals must be protected.